-AS: My recent research projects have examined power in healthcare.
+My recent research projects have examined power in healthcare.
 I’ve been thinking about the “coloniality” of health: the way in which science and medicine neglect, marginalise, or discipline particular bodies along axes that mirror the power relations of colonialism and entrench the current neocolonial economic system.

 Health is an important lens through which to understand the mechanisms of power because the basic unit upon which power operates is the body, which means that control of (the health of) bodies is critical to defending the social, political, and economic order.
 This power can be observed at a range of different scales, from the doctor-patient encounter—consider that the pain reports of women and people of colour are taken less seriously than those of white men—all the way up to global health—note that the United States has effectively removed abortion access for many women across the Global South.

 Genetics has a long and shameful connection to coloniality through its association with eugenics, and those working in genomics must keep those lessons in their sights as they move the field forward.

 FLG: Although viewed as a revolution by many, what are the risks posed by the widespread adoption of WGS in healthcare and beyond?